ufal/udpipe/README.md

   - `--batch_size`: batch size to use (default 32);
   - `--logfile`: if specified, log to this file instead of standard error;
   - `--max_request_size`: maximum request size, in bytes (default 4MB);
-  - `--preload_models`: list of models to preload (or `all`) immediately after start;
+  - `--preload_models`: list of models to preload (or `all`) immediately after start (default none);
-  - `--threads`: number of threads to use (default is to use all cores);
+  - `--threads`: number of threads to use (default is to use all physical cores);
-  - `--wembedding_server`: for deployment purposes, it might be useful to compute the contextualized embeddings (mBERT, RobeCzech) not in the UDPipe 2 service, but in a specialized service – see https://github.com/ufal/wembedding_service for documentation about it (default is to compute the embeddings directly in the UDPipe 2 service).
+  - `--wembedding_server`: for deployment purposes, it might be useful to compute the contextualized embeddings (mBERT, RobeCzech) not in the UDPipe 2 service, but in a specialized service – see https://github.com/ufal/wembedding_service for documentation of the wembeddings service (default is to compute the embeddings directly in the UDPipe 2 service).

 The service can be stopped by a `SIGINT` (Ctrl+C) signal or by a `SIGUSR1` signal.
 Once such a signal is received, the service stops accepting new requests, but